wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/exoscale/buildmachine-hardcore.md

 --------------------

-2) Take on your laptop, take a copy of your userdata script that you should have previously generated from
+2) Take on your laptop, take a copy of your userdata script that you should have previously generated as described above from

 >     ${BUILD_HOME}/adt-build-machine-scripts/userdatascripts/${userdatascript})